sinhast/Alystia/README.md

 };
 ```

-Finally, don't forget to replace `token` and `prefix` with your parameters.
+Finally, don't forget to replace `TOKEN` and `PREFIX` with your parameters.

 ## Links